John F. Hawley

-John F. Hawley (August 23, 1958 – December 12, 2021) was an American astrophysicist and a professor of astronomy at the University of Virginia.
+John Frederick Hawley (August 23, 1958 – December 12, 2021) was an American astrophysicist and a professor of astronomy at the University of Virginia.
 In 2013, he shared the Shaw Prize for Astronomy with Steven Balbus.

 Early life

 John Hawley was born in 1958 in Annapolis, Maryland.
-He is the younger brother of former astronaut Steven A. Hawley and graduated from Central High School in Salina, Kansas.
+He was the younger brother of former astronaut Steven A. Hawley.
+The family moved to Salina, Kansas when he was young.
+He graduated from Salina Central High School in 1976.

-Hawley is a graduate of Haverford College.
-He received his Ph.D. in astronomy from the University of Illinois at Urbana–Champaign in 1984.
+Hawley was a 1980 graduate of Haverford College.
+He received his Ph.D. in astronomy from the University of Illinois at Urbana–Champaign in 1984 under the supervision of Larry Smarr.

 Professional career

 Hawley was a Bantrell Prize Fellow in Theoretical Astrophysics at the California Institute of Technology from 1984 to 1987.
 He then joined the faculty of the University of Virginia in 1987 as an assistant professor.
-He was promoted to full professor in 1999 and was chair of the Department of Astronomy from 2006 to 2012.
-As of 2015, Hawley is the Associate Dean for the Sciences in the College of Liberal Arts and Sciences.
-His research interests include computational astrophysics and accretion disks.
+He was promoted to full professor in 1999 and served as chair of the Department of Astronomy from 2006 to 2012.
+In 2012 Hawley was appointed Associate Dean for the Sciences in the College and Graduate School of Arts and Sciences.

+His research interests included computational astrophysics and accretion disks.
+He and his early collaborators pioneered numerical techniques for accretion flows and in the creation of graphics and animations to communicate their results.